UniversalDependencies/docs/format.md

 to the word level, although a heuristic mapping to the token level can be provided.

 To accommodate this two-level segmentation scheme, we adopt an extension of the original CoNLL-X token indexing scheme, inspired by
 (but not identical to) the one used in the Modern Hebrew Dependency Treebank (Goldberg, 2011).
 Following the CoNLL-X scheme, tokens are indexed with integers 1, 2, 3, ....
-If the _n_th token corresponds to multiple words, the latter are then indexed with decimals _n_.1, _n_.2, _n_.3, ....
+If the _n_:th token corresponds to multiple words, the latter are then indexed with decimals _n_.1, _n_.2, _n_.3, ....
 Furthermore, tokens always have a FORM value – the string that occurs in the sentence – but have an underscore in all the remaining fields (because the token then represents multiple words, each with its own lemma, part-of-speech tag, syntactic head, and so on).